kpnjit/Project4/README.md

 # Project Description
-This project is an assignment to teach how to get Pycharm setup with Docker
+This project is an assignment to teach how to get Pycharm setup with Docker,Mysql,python and flask.